 Lady Macbeth –

 Macbeth’s wife, and a deeply ambitious woman who remorselessly lusts for both power and position.
 Initially, she seems to be both strong and capable in her role, until her true colours are revealed, when she urges Macbeth (Turnbull) to kill King Duncan (Abbott) and seize the crown.
-After the bloodshed begins, Lady Macbeth falls victim firstly to the conspicuous narcissism that attends those who would court the spotlight for the glamour of fame and position4, then to guilt over her misdeeds, until finally descending into the dark realms of madness.
-Her conscience, such that it is, affects her to such an extent that she eventually dies a broken woman, no doubt in no small part as she comprehends the damage she has wrought both to her reputation and, irrevocably, to her sovereign nation … JULIE BISHOP
+After the bloodshed begins, Lady Macbeth falls victim firstly to the conspicuous narcissism that attends those who would court the spotlight for the glamour of fame and position4, then to guilt over her serial misdeeds, until finally descending into the dark realms of madness.
+Her conscience, such that it is, affects her to such an extent that she eventually dies a broken woman, no doubt in no small part as she comprehends the damage that she has wrought both to her reputation and, irrevocably, to her sovereign nation … JULIE BISHOP

 The Three Witches –